Course overview

 - Demonstrate a scholarly approach to and methodology for historical interpretation of relevant historical texts and material evidence

-- Use archaeological reports and evidence at scale to support historical claims
+- Use and repurpose archaeological and epigraphic evidence to support arguments about the Hellenistic world

 - Understand the chronology and geography of the Hellenistic Mediterranean and its influence upon human affairs